1992 UK & Ireland Greyhound Racing Year: Summary

 The industry finally received a levy of sorts.
 On 10 March Tory chancellor Norman Lamont announced a reduction in betting tax and asked the bookmakers for a voluntary arrangement whereby a fund could be directed to the greyhound racing industry.
 He had given a clear signal that he expected bookmakers to pay the industry and the British Greyhound Racing Fund was born.
 This fund relied on the voluntary payments of bookmakers and the big three firms Ladbrokes, William Hill and Corals paid and encouraged smaller bookmakers to participate.

-The positive was the fact that bookmakers had agreed but the negative was the fact that the payment equated to 0.25%.
+The positive was that bookmakers had agreed but the negative was that the payment equated to 0.25%.
 The proposed payment resulted in the Greyhound Board refusing to agree with a fund that was controlled by the bookmakers.
 However they would eventually give in and accepted the £1.2 million, which mainly went back into prize money.

 The National Greyhound Racing Club (NGRC) released the annual returns, with totalisator turnover at £91,766,414 and attendances recorded at 3,864,288 from 6154 meetings.
 The 17.5% track tote deduction was ended with tracks now able to choose their own percentage which inevitably resulted in increases; the Greyhound Racing Association and Corals angered patrons by charging 25%, followed by Ladbrokes at 19.7%.

 Murlens Abbey trained by John Copplestone was voted Greyhound of the Year after winning the Arc, the Edinburgh Cup and the East Anglian Derby.
 Farloe Melody was voted Irish Greyhound of the Year after winning the 1992 English Greyhound Derby, Easter Cup and Dundalk International.

 John McGee won the Greyhound Trainer of the Year for the fifth successive year.
 He also secured his second Trainers Championship, winning four of the eight races that formed the event, he finished on 56 points, which was 22 points ahead of second placed Patsy Byrne on 34.